am-2112/image-library/README.md

 # image-library
-Developing a library to read from and write to a variety of image formats
+Developing a library to read from / write to a variety of image formats

+## Available formats:
+*PNG being worked on

+## Unit Tests:
+Within the directory for the specific format, there will be a test folder containing necessary resources as well as a test.cpp file to run.